-Our graduate program supports numerous colloquia for students and faculty, highlighting some of our key research areas: Cinema Theory Colloquium, Comparative Literature Colloquium (CMLTlab), Medieval and Early Modern Studies Colloquium, Digital Studies Colloquium, and Critical Theory Colloquium.
+Our graduate program supports numerous colloquia for students and faculty, highlighting some of our key research areas: Africana/Black Studies, Cinema Theory, Comparative Literature (CMLTlab), Medieval and Early Modern Studies, Digital Studies and Critical Theory.

 This colloquium addresses theorizations of the current state of cinema as a medium.
 Topics include: the advent of the digital and the question of medium specificity, the supposed death of cinema and its afterlife and the rise of globalized filmic forms.